HCL-TECH-SOFTWARE/hcl-workload-automation-docker-compose/readmes/readme_CONSOLE.md

 ### Dynamic Workload Console and MSSQL

-If you plan to use the Dynamic Worklkoad Console with MSSQL, perform the following steps:
+If you plan to use the Dynamic Workload Console with MSSQL, perform the following steps:

 1) Create a new script with name dwc-console-scripts.yaml.
 The contents of the file is as follows:
 	```